Family Fruit Picking Near Sydney

 Apples and Peaches

 Bilpin is full of farms and orchards where you can pick your own.
-It’s a 90 minute drive away from Sydney, and we recommend you take the scenic route over the mountains to the western plains of New South Wales.
-All the attractions of the Blue Mountains are nearby including including one of our favourite spots, the Mount Tomah Botanic Gardens.
+It’s a 90-minute drive away from Sydney, and we recommend you take the scenic route over the mountains to the western plains of New South Wales.
+All the attractions of the Blue Mountains are nearby including one of our favourite spots, the Mount Tomah Botanic Gardens.

 Bilpin Springs Orchard (90 minutes North West of Sydney CBD) 2550 Bells Line of Road, Bilpin, New South Wales.
 Call: 02 4567 1294.
 Season: Mid November-Mid June.
 This small commercial orchard is open for the public to pick apples, pears (including Nashi), plums, and peaches from their trees.
 Families enjoy showing their children where apples come from, and older folks remember days when everyone grew their own fruit.

 Glenbernie Orchard (90 minutes Sydney CBD) 259 Darkes Forest NSW, Darkes Forest 2508.
 Call: (02) 4294 3421.
-Season: November-April.
-This fourth generation family orchard are full of delicious, crunchy apples, peaches and nectarine.
-They offer tours for families that takes you through the orchard and of course the chance to pick apples!
+Season: November- April.
+This fourth-generation family orchard are full of delicious, crunchy apples, peaches and nectarine.
+They offer tours for families that take you through the orchard and of course the chance to pick apples!

 WINTER SEASON June to August